Writing is a combination of innate talent and acquired skills that make people turn mundane life events into spectacular stories with deep insights.

 - Learn the art of writing poetry, including how to draw inspiration, and articulate ideas in verses.

 A degree in literature trains you to analyze writing from various perspectives.
-You also get to study the connection between history, philosophy, and literature in-depth, which broadens your perspectives towards life and writing.
+You also get to study the connection between history, philosophy, and literature in-depth, which broadens your perspectives on life and writing.

 Extra Tips to Write Well in College: